opulo-inc/ohai/docs/operations/print-farm/index.md

 ### BambuStudio Setup

 1. Download version [1.10.1.50 of BambuStudio](https://github.com/bambulab/BambuStudio/releases/).
 2. Login to the OpuloInc Bambu account.
-Ask Lucian for the credentials.
+Ask Lucy for the credentials.
     ![](img/account.png)
 3. Make sure you're logged in by checking that:
     1. Account slicer settings are present (should say "Production" or "MFG")